Internet Protocol Address Assignment Standard

 - Network Contacts

 - Network optimization and/or design may occasionally require re-assignment of IP addresses.
-CNS will work with affected units to schedule such changes expeditiously while attempting to minimize disruptions.
+ICT will work with affected units to schedule such changes expeditiously while attempting to minimize disruptions.